ulno/mcminos/doc/bugs.rst

 [ ] do we have a distinction between cycling and non-cycling animations?
 If so, we should add a switch to the CONFIG definition.
 If not, I would like to introduce them.
 This would allow new kinds of animations.

+[ ] CONFIG for animation images: In Python, the 'order' sequence (actually a Python list) may stretch over several lines.
+Is that still allowed, or do we used the CONFIG files anywhere else where that might cause problems?
+Using multiple lines allows me to group stuff by sub-animations (check mcminos-default-front-new's CONFIG, for example)